12 Ways to Slash Your Food Grocery Costs

 11.) make a list of basics and stick to it at the store:

 Check your fridge and pantry and use your sales ads to complete meals from what you have, relying on any perishable items in the fridge that need to be used up asap as a starting point.
-If you have enough in your budget, pick up any items you use regularly that are at a rock bottom price.
-Do try to get the best bargains of items you normally use, even if you’re not using it this week.
+If you have enough in your budget, pick up any items you use regularly that are at a rock-bottom price.
+Do try to get the best bargains on items you normally use, even if you’re not using them this week.

 Updated: Don’t forget to use your store cards to your advantage, download coupons, shop with your apps, take advantage of price matching and any current money back offers, especially now when so many stores are offering a discount for shopping online with pickup or delivery.
 Those specials won’t go on forever.